This crash course is for innovation managers who are either looking for an introduction to or a refresh in the fundamentals of corporate innovation.

 Over one day we will equip you with the mindsets, methodologies and tools you need to help you successfully navigate the minefield that is corporate innovation, by focusing on the top 20% of things you will need to know in order to get 80% of the results.
 By focusing not on what every innovation manager gets right, but by focusing on what most innovation managers get wrong, we can help you develop a competitive advantage over your peers in a short amount of time.

-If you answer yes to any of the following questions then the lean startup short course is for you.
+If you answer yes to any of the following questions then this course is for you.

 Steve and the team at Collective Campus facilitated and structured a hackathon event for us with great results.
 Collective Campus provided us with new and different experimentation tools and techniques, which enabled us to progress quickly on all our ideas.

 "The lean startup bootcamp is a great way for employees to learn the fundamentals of entrepreneurship, life in a startup and how to diverge from their normal way of thinking.
 Highly recommended."